aduth/correctingInterval/README.md

 ### Node.js

-Install correctingInterval using npm (`npm install correctingInterval`).
+Install correctingInterval using npm (`npm install correcting-interval`).
 Require correctingInterval in your application script. correctingInterval is passed as an object containing the two functions as object members, e.g.:

 ```javascript
 var ci = require('correcting-interval');